 The interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-We are exposed to interest rate risk on the variable rate of interest we earn on bank deposits and right-of-use leases.
+We are exposed to interest rate risk on the variable rate of interest we earn on bank deposits.
 The interest rate risk on bank deposits is insignificant, as our deposits are all short-term.
 The coupon on our outstanding convertible debenture is fixed and therefore has limited exposure to changes in interest rates.